 Private School Choice:

 In 2011, Indiana implemented the most expansive school choice program in the United States.
 Within three years, approximately 60 percent of middle- and low-income students in the state will be eligible for scholarships to attend a private school of their choice, with scholarship amounts determined on a sliding, income-based scale.
-Indiana also offers parents a tax deduction to help pay for education costs, such as school tuition or tutoring.
-Finally, low-income families also have the option of participating in the Corporate and Individual Scholarship Tax Credit Program, which allows individuals and businesses to receive a tax credit for donating to scholarships for low-income students.
+The Choice Scholarship Program gives vouchers to students form low- and middle-income families to attend a private school of their choice.
+In 2012, approximately 10,000 students were benefitting from this program.
+Indiana also offers parents a tax deduction, of up to $1,000, to help pay for various education expenditures, such as school tuition or tutoring.
+Finally, low-income families also have the option of participating in the Corporate and Individual School Scholarship Tax Credit Program.
+This program allows individuals and businesses to receive a tax credit of up to 50% for donating to Scholarship Granting Organizations (SGOs), nonprofit organizations that provide scholarships to low-income students.

-Keeping Pace with K-12 Online Learning reports that Indiana does not have a state virtual school but does have one full-time virtual public school (new as of 2011) and two full-time virtual charter schools available statewide: Indiana Connections Academy Virtual School and Hoosier Academy Virtual School.
-There are also two hybrid charter schools throughout the state as well as a variety of statewide supplemental, district-led programs.
-As of 2011, online charter schools no longer have to be limited as pilot programs.
-In 2010-2011, the two full-time charter schools enrolled 470 students, and the two hybrid schools enrolled 617 students.
+Keeping Pace with K-12 Online Learning reports that Indiana does not have a state virtual school but does have one full-time virtual public school, the Achieve Virtual Education Academy, and two full-time virtual charter schools available statewide: Indiana Connections Academy Virtual School and Hoosier Academy Virtual School.
+In 2010-2011, the two full-time charter schools enrolled 617 students.

 In 2011, Indiana implemented the most expansive school choice program in the United States.
 Within three years, approximately 60 percent of middle- and low-income students in the state will be eligible for scholarships to attend private schools of their choice.
 Indiana will now also provide a tax deduction for parents of up to $1,000 to help pay for education costs, such as school tuition and tutoring.